 Reporting your casualty deduction

 Claiming the deduction requires you to complete IRS Form 4684.
-However, if the casualty loss is not the result of a federally declared disaster, you must be eligible to itemize your deductions to claim the loss.
-You are eligible to itemize on the Schedule A attachment to your return if your total deductible expenses for the year exceed the standard deduction amount for your filing status.
+However, if the casualty loss is not the result of a federally declared disaster, you must be itemize your deductions to claim the loss.
+Generally, you itemize deductions on Schedule A of your tax return if your itemized deductible expenses for the year exceed the standard deduction amount for your filing status.